Lesson 1

 How many months of experience do I need for an A&P license through OJT?

 Under 14 CFR 65.77, you need 30 months of practical experience for the combined Airframe and Powerplant (A&P) certificate.
 If you only want one rating, you need 18 months.
-The FAA measures this in calendar months of employment, not clock hours — you must be working on both airframe and powerplant tasks during that time to qualify for the combined A&P.
+The FAA measures this in calendar months of employment at a 40-hour-per-week standard — you must be working on both airframe and powerplant tasks during that time to qualify for the combined A&P.

 What is the step-by-step process for getting an A&P through experience instead of attending a Part 147 school?